Officers from the Royal Turks and Caicos Islands Police Force visit the scene of an auto accident.

 Overall, the Caribbean, Central and South American regions have a high, and in many cases, an extremely high crime rate.
 Western European visitors should especially be aware of the difference in crime rates vs. their home country.

-Is the Turks and Caicos Islands 'safe'?
+Are the Turks and Caicos Islands 'safe'?

 Yes and no. It depends on what you consider to be safe, what exactly you choose to do on your vacation, when you do it, and how you do it.